 Students who have completed college-level courses outside of the United States and not through Cornell sponsored study abroad programs may be requested to submit proof of accreditation by the appropriate ministry of education or similar accrediting body or provide an external international credential evaluation.
-Companies offering these evaluation services include WES (World Education Service), Josef Silney & Associates INC, or any member in the National Association of Credential Evaluation Services: https://www.naces.org/members.
+Companies offering these evaluation services include WES (World Education Service), Josef Silney & Associates INC, or any member in the National Association of Credential Evaluation Services.